SYSTRAN/similarity/README.md

 * word aggregation scores (shown next to each source/target word) and
 * an overall sentence pair similarity score (+0.1201).

-In the previous paper we show that divergent sentences can be filtered out (using the overal similarity score) and that some divergences can be fixed (following alignment scores), guiding in both cases to outperform accuracy when compared to using the original corpora to learn a neural MT system.
+In the previous paper we show that divergent sentences can be filtered out (using the sentence similarity score) and that some divergences can be fixed (following alignment scores), guiding in both cases to outperform accuracy when compared to neural MT systems using the original corpora.
 For our experiments we used the English-French [OpenSubtitles](http://www.lrec-conf.org/proceedings/lrec2016/pdf/947_Paper.pdf) and the English-German [Paracrawl](http://paracrawl.eu/) corpora.

 # Preprocess